 The Council recognises and respects the right of all employees to become members of organisations.
-It only requires that employees declare personal interests where there is, or could be perceived to be, a conflict of interest between their duties as an employee and their membership of the organisation.
+However, employees must declare personal interests where there is, or could be perceived to be a conflict of interest between their duties as an employee and their membership of the organisation.